jennyc8842/FPDraft/descriptionofVR.md

       Virtual Reality started off as a device for an engaging theatre experience that was invented in 1957 and from there on, virtual reality kept on advancing.

 ![timeline of VR sets](http://augmentedrealitymarketing.pressbooks.com/wp-content/uploads/sites/62119/2017/08/AR-VR-Timeline.png)

+As of today, we are continuing to make VR sets that can be wore more comfortably and engages players to have a smooth experience with it.
+  Hopefully, one day we will be able to use these for not just for entertainment and educational purposes, but for other purposes as well.